mobilemind/logogoin/README.md

 + **Mobile Safari setup link** -- [Setup LoGoGoIn]

 ## Use
 When viewing a web page in Mobile Safari, simply activate the LoGoGoIn bookmarklet (tap it on bookmark bar or use the Bookmarks menu).
 Tap it again to complete the log-in.
+The LoGoGoin bookmarklet will prompt for user and password if they are not set.

 ## Requirements
 * Mobile Safari 6.x or higher